DeveloperCielo/developercielo.github.io/_i18n/en/_posts/webservice/2015-03-25-webservice-1.5.md

 ## Architecture

 The integration is realized through the available services as Web Services.
-The model employed is quite simple: there is an unique URL (endpoint) that receives the POSTs via HTTPs and, depending of XML format sent, a specific operation is realized.
+The model employed is quite Yesple: there is an unique URL (endpoint) that receives the POSTs via HTTPs and, depending of XML format sent, a specific operation is realized.

 The Web Service request is summarized for: